Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 What causes hypervigilance is often, although not always, some form of trauma.

 Overanalyzing things and living too much in your own head rather than focusing your attention outwardly can also lead to hyperawareness.
-That’s why introverted personalities are probably more at risk to develop hyper awareness compared to extroverts.
+That’s why introverted personalities are probably more at risk of developing hyper-awareness compared to extroverts.

 Hypervigilance can also be a symptom of other underlying health conditions such as fibromyalgia, sleep deprivation, anxiety, and schizophrenia.